computational-psychology/hrl/docs/intro.md

 This documentation is organized as follows:

-- **Getting started with HRL** covers how to install HRL in your system and how to create a simple psychophysical experiment.
+- **Getting started with HRL** covers how to install HRL in your system and shows a minimal usage example.
 This section covers the core functionality of HRL and from here you can (if you wish) develop you own python code for your experiment.

 - **Useful examples** shows various utilities: how to show stimuli for inspection (before an experiment), how to show text